 WHAT IS DRY NEEDLING?

-s Dry Needling (DN) is a treatment technique that utilizes thin mono-filament needles to treat myofascial trigger points in muscles.
+Dry Needling (DN) is a treatment technique that utilizes thin mono-filament needles to treat myofascial trigger points in muscles.
 Myofascial trigger points are taught bands in muscle or knots that refer pain locally and/or other areas of the body.
 These muscle knots contribute to pain, limit joint mobility, decrease muscle flexibility and lower muscle function.
 DN is an effective and efficient method of directly targeting myofascial trigger points in order to alleviate pain, reduce muscle tightness, improve joint mobility and enhance muscle function.
-When we combine this with other treatment techniques, we help our patients get out of pain fast and back to doing what they love to do most.
+At Peak Physiotherapy and Performance, we combine this with other treatment techniques, we help our patients get out of pain fast and back to doing what they love to do most.

 WHAT CONDITIONS CAN DRY NEEDLING HELP?

 Dry Needling is most effective when utilized with a combination of corrective exercise, joint manipulation/mobilization, or cupping.
 When combined with these other treatment methods, it assists in naturally healing: headaches, tendonitis, back pain, neck pain, jaw pain, tennis elbow, rotator cuff pain, shoulder impingement, frozen shoulder, hip impingement, groin pain, knee sprains, patellofemoral pain, plantar fasciitis muscle strains, sciatica, and disc herniations.
 Muscle knots or trigger points in any of these regions will benefit from this procedure.
 P3 also uses this procedure to help alleviate muscle soreness and tightness for patients in our wellness programs.

 DOES DRY NEEDLING HURT?